angchen0325/PYNN/README.md

 # PYNN

 To understand the great power of deep learning promoting social progress.
-I'm going to make some neural networks with python in this repository.
+I'm going to make sevaral neural networks with python in this repository.
 Here `PYNN` is the abbreviation for `PYthon Neural Networks`.

 ## Contents